h2020-westlife-eu/virtualfolder/README.md

 ## Installation

+Virtual Folder is available at West-Life portal https://portal.west-life.eu.
-To install the West-Life virtual folder you have several options:
+To install your private Virtual Folder you have several options:
-  1) To prepare testing and development environment, follow instruction at the meta repository to prepare the copy of West-Life VM with virtual folder https://github.com/h2020-westlife-eu/wp6-vm.git.
+  1) To prepare testing and development environment, follow instruction at the meta repository to prepare the copy of West-Life VM with virtual folder https://github.com/h2020-westlife-eu/wp6-vm.git or at .
   2) To prepare testing & production environment, import the released OVA image into preferred virtual machine monitor - cloud computing environment.
   3) To prepare production environment in scientific cloud infrastructure, deploy the image released at https://appdb.egi.eu/store/vappliance/d6.1.virtualfoldervm for OVA compatible or https://appdb.egi.eu/store/vappliance/west.life.vm for OpenStack

 ## Usage